Why Wisconsin? Why Now?

 To download or print a copy of the moratorium position paper, click here.

-1) This moratorium will not apply to any facilites, regardless of animal units, that the EPA has designated a CAFO in order to more closely regulate the activities that impact their administration of the Clean Water Act.
+1) This moratorium will apply to any facilities, regardless of animal units, that the EPA has designated a CAFO in order to more closely regulate the activities that impact their administration of the Clean Water Act.